PranavRudra/CMSC216/Chapter06Reek.md

     // assume each of the following statements is independent

-    *p--;   // decrements p to point to 4 bytes before start of array and then dereferences (likely segfault) *p++;   // increments p to point to index 1 and then dereferences p, giving 1 (*p)++; // dereferences p, giving 0, and then increments, making array {1, 1, 2}
+    *p--;   // decrements p to point to before start of array and then dereferences (likely segfault) *p++;   // increments p to point to index 1 and then dereferences p, giving 1 (*p)++; // dereferences p, giving 0, and then increments, making array {1, 1, 2}
     (*p)--; // dereferences p, giving 0, and then decrements, making array {-1, 1, 2}